Looking for the latest social media statistics? Want to know which social media networks and apps are the most popular in 2024?

 If you find anything in this article that is outdated or inaccurate and you can provide a credible source, please use the comments section to let me know!

 Now, without further ado, lets get into it!

 Facebook was founded by Mark Zuckerberg and launched in 2004.
 During creation, Facebook was only limited to Harvard students but was later available to everyone above 13 years old as long as you had a valid email address.

-Now, after nearly 14 years of existing, Facebook has become, by far, the largest social network in the world.
+Now, after 15 years of existence, Facebook has become, by far, the largest social network in the world.

 And when it comes to social media statistics, Facebook tends to be the standard that all other networks are now compared to.

 With that said, here are some of the most current Facebook statistics:

 - As of June 2019, Facebook reports an estimated 2.4 billion Monthly Active Users.

 - Facebook also says it has 1.6 billion Daily Active Users.

 - 88% of Facebook’s user activity is from a mobile device.